KatharinaPreissinger/Malaria_stage_classifier/README.md

     * `Sample_images` which contains three sample images

 * to use the package, please follow these instructions:
-    * download the `Malaria_stage_classifier` folder which contains the code, the logo for the pop up windows, the pre-trained neural networks, and three sample images
+    * download the `Malaria_stage_classifier.zip` folder which contains the code, the logo for the pop up windows, the pre-trained neural networks, and three sample images

 # How to use the package